Beethoven and the Revolution

 Such was the feeling in Vienna in the late winter of 1827; the seasonal change was in the air.
-A young woman riding in a carriage overheard describing the change in seasons, like the transition between symphonic movements.
+A young woman riding in a carriage was overheard describing the change in seasons, like the transition between symphonic movements.
 It was the kind of change that all of God’s creatures on earth intuitively know, the seasonal life cycle, the entry of newborns into the world, and the passing of the living inflected by age, sickness, or fate into the finality of silence.

-Vienna, on 26 March 1827, the morning air was still and calm, sweetened with dust from the fields mixed with moisture in the air that created a kind of earthy fragrance.
+Vienna, on 26 March 1827, the morning air was still calm, sweetened with dust from the fields mixed with moisture in the air that created a kind of earthy fragrance.
 Dark and towering pillars of thunderstorm clouds began to build outside of town and then slowly marched in like the French revolutionary guard, ready to battle over the souls of Vienna.
 From Beethoven’s room, the rumbling of distant thunder sounded off.
-Beethoven was in immense discomfort, and his health turned for the worst.
-Doctor Wawruch performed a standard medical procedure on Beethoven to relieve the swelling of the stomach by puncturing the abdomen to remove the excess liquid.
-One of the four puncture wounds became infected.
+Beethoven was in immense discomfort, and his health turned for the worse.
+Doctor Andreas Wawruch performed a standard medical procedure on Beethoven to relieve the swelling of the stomach by puncturing the abdomen to remove the excess liquid.
+One of the four punctured wounds became infected.

 There laid Beethoven on his deathbed, the man who inspired his generation and the generations to come, suffering, in immense discomfort and pain, cast in silence from his deafness, nearly alone spiritually with no words to whisper.
 Two people stood present with God to witness Beethoven’s death.
 We are left to our imagination and the mind’s eye.
 Lightning and thunder from the storm approached closer.
 The flashes of blue light from the lightning painted the room, and the thunderous rumble of vibrations drew Beethoven further inward.
-Beethoven began remembering the instances from his life with each flash of lightning illuminating his room, then slipped away as the thunder rumbled into silence and the vibrations into stillness.
+Beethoven began remembering the instances from his life, with each flash of lightning illuminating his room.
+Then, he slipped away as the thunder rumbled into silence and the vibrations into stillness.
 Ludwig Van Beethoven died on March 26, 1827, and three days later, Beethoven’s funeral procession marched through Vienna, attended by twenty thousand people to pay tribute to this heroic figure.

 The Flame

 Long before Beethoven was born, the Age of Enlightenment became a flickering candle flame in the darkness of history.
-The enlightenment later became the revolutionary and intellectual fire in the 18th and late 19th centuries prompting European cultural and philosophical thought to emphasize reason, analysis, and individualism rather than the age-old lines of authority based on ancient and feudal power structures.
-The flame of enlightenment engendered the writings of Bacon, Descartes, Hume, Kant, Locke, Mendelssohn, Newton, and Voltaire, to name more than a few, and such ideas inspired both the American and French Revolution’s ambitions to set men free from the chains of a feudal caste system.
+The Enlightenment later became the revolutionary and intellectual fire in the 18th and late 19th centuries, prompting European cultural and philosophical thought to emphasize reason, analysis, and individualism rather than the age-old lines of authority based on ancient and feudal power structures.
+The flame of Enlightenment engendered the writings of Bacon, Descartes, Hume, Kant, Locke, Mendelssohn, Newton, and Voltaire, to name more than a few, and such ideas inspired both the American and French Revolution’s ambitions to set men free from the chains of a feudal caste system.

 While the American Revolution, from the start, became a shining light of the world, the French Revolution became a digression into terror and then Bonaparte.
 Despite this historic French digression, French society and culture changed forever.
-French society progressed forward since the days of the French Revolution’s Declaration of the Rights of Man and the Citizen, Napoleonic Code, and established Constitution.
-Now France is considered one of the shining lights of the modern and free world.
+French society progressed forward since the days of the French Revolution’s Declaration of the Rights of Man and the Citizen, the Napoleonic Code, and the established Constitution.
+Now, France is considered one of the shining lights of the modern and free world.
 However, the fight against the chains of political tyranny and corruption, religious intolerance and terror, racism and cultural discord, misogyny, poverty, disease, crime, and injustice continues worldwide, and the flame still burns.

 The Artist as Hero

-Ludwig (Luigi, Louis), van Beethoven, was baptized on the 17th of December 1770 in Bonn, Germany, of the Holy Roman Empire.
+Ludwig (Luigi, Louis) van Beethoven was baptized on the 17th of December 1770 in Bonn, Germany, of the Holy Roman Empire.
 His parents were Johann van Beethoven and Maria Magdalena Keverich.
 Beethoven was fortunate to have a mother like Maria.
 Beethoven described her as a ‘kind, loving mother to me, and my best friend.’
-Maria was a polite, serious, and deeply moralistic woman and her values formed Beethoven’s worldview on life and music.
+Maria was a polite, serious, and deeply moralistic woman, and her values formed Beethoven’s worldview on life and music.
 Beethoven witnessed his mother’s sorrows in marriage, and she suffered dearly from a dreadful bloody disease.
 Maria died at the age of 40 of consumption on 17 July 1787.

 The Genesis of the Eroica Symphony

-Like all works of creative expression have an uncanny way of imprinting and presenting the artist’s psychological self-portrait to the observer.
+Like all works of creative expression, they have an uncanny way of imprinting and presenting the artist’s psychological self-portrait to the observer.
 Beethoven’s art is an accurate self-portrait; his use of musical language paints his emotions and expresses the joys and sorrows in a way that every human can relate to in universal time, so goes Rembrandt, and so does Beethoven.
 When Beethoven expanded the tradition of Haydn and Mozart, he stated he was not satisfied with his work thus far and needed to take a new path through the woods.
 At the turn of the 18th century, Beethoven could not escape the revolutionary flames in politics or the grand ideas of the time, nor could he reconcile the internal conflicts of his personal life.
 Beethoven had been an admirer of Napoleon Bonaparte, and there was great enthusiasm throughout Europe in the hope that the old ways of governance would collapse.
 Napoleon appeared to champion the cause.
 Beethoven became enraged when he learned of Napoleon’s true intentions and declared himself Emperor.

 From Biographische Notizen über Beethoven, F. Wegeler and F. Ries, 1838: